nancy1404/nancy1404/README.md

 - Designing ML pipelines that are **reproducible and explainable**, not just accurate
 - Getting better at **storytelling with data** for non-technical audiences (slides, written reports, and live presentations)
 - Exploring more structured **business analytics**: KPIs, revenue/retention metrics, and marketing experiments
+- Exploring agentic AI: tool-using workflows, evaluation, and building reliable end-to-end assistants

 If it’s about connecting data → decisions → real impact, I’m probably interested.